andreruffert/notes/README.md

 # notes

-> A simple editor to make some notes right in the browser.
+> A simple app to make some notes right in the browser.
 > Uses `localStorage` to store your notes.